Celtic great and Lisbon Lion Bertie Auld dies aged 83

-Auld was part of the Celtic team which won the 1967 European Cup.
+Auld was part of the Celtic team that won the 1967 European Cup

 Bertie Auld, one of Celtic’s European Cup heroes, has died at the age of 83.